The Hackett Group Announces Strategic Acquisition of Leading Gen AI Development Firm LeewayHertz

 Healthcare providers can create groups of patient records according to diseases, treatment methods, demography, etc. This way, records of patients with similar needs can be managed as a group, reducing the providers’ effort.
 Also, customized templates can be used for such groups, making recording updates easier for the doctors.

-Advantages of EHRs for Patients
+Advantages of Electronic Health Records (EHRs) for Patients

 1. Increased Access To Doctors